Coalfire-Research/LambProxy/README.md

 ## Usage
 Thus plugin takes a number of arguments.

-- roleArn       - Required - The AWS ARN for your Lambda Role.
-Create this in IAM.
-- scope         - Required - A comma-separated list of in-scope URLs.
-- maxWorkers    - Optional - Integer specifying the number of Lambda workers to spin up.
-Default is 1.
+    roleArn           - Required - The AWS ARN for your Lambda Role.
+Create this in IAM. scope             - Required - A comma-separated list of in-scope URLs. maxWorkers        - Optional - Integer specifying the number of Lambda workers to spin up.
+Default is 1. maxInvocations    - Optional - Requests will not be forwarded to Lambda after this number is reached.

 ## Example
     mitmproxy -p 8000 -s lambproxy.py --set scope='http://api.ipify.org,https://api.ipify.org' --set roleArn='arn:aws:iam::123456789012:role/service-role/lambproxy-role-abcdefgh' --set maxWorkers=25